Bmcart3/ReadMe-Generator/README.md

 ## Usage

-nothing
+Nothing special to know about this repo.

 ## License

-GPLv3
+None

 ## Contribute

-anything
+No contributions to the repo at this time.

 ## Tests

 To run tests, run the following command:

-    test this
+    run tests!

 ## Questions

-If you have any questions, please open an issue, contact me at bmcart3, or on GitHub at github.com/Bmcart3.
+If you have any questions, please open an issue, contact me at Bmcart3@gmail.com, or on GitHub at github.com/bmcart3.